risingwavelabs/risingwave-docs/docs/sql/functions-operators/sql-function-time-window.md

 FROM TUMBLE(table_or_source, start_time, window_size);
 ```

+*start_time* can be in either timestamp or timestamp with time zone format.
+Example of timestamp with time zone format: 2022-01-01 10:00:00+00:00.

 *window_size* is in the format of `INTERVAL 'interval'`.
 Example: `INTERVAL '2 MINUTES'`.
 The standard SQL format, which places time units outside of quotation marks (for example, `INTERVAL '2' MINUTE`), is also supported.